NTR: Kathanayakudu

-NTR: Kathanayakudu is a 2019 Indian Telugu-language biographical drama film based on the real life and acting career of N. T. Rama Rao (NTR).
+NTR: Kathanayakudu is a 2019 Indian Telugu-language biographical drama film based on the life and acting career of N. T. Rama Rao.
 It was directed by Krish Jagarlamudi and produced by Nandamuri Balakrishna, Sai Korrapati, Vishnu Vardhan Induri under NBK Films, Vaaraahi Chalana Chitram, Vibri Media banners.
-It is the first installation of a two-part film.
-The film stars an ensemble cast with Nandamuri Balakrishna, as his father N. T. Rama Rao, Vidya Balan in lead roles.
-Music is composed by M. M. Keeravani.
-The film has a sequel, NTR: Mahanayakudu, that showcases the political journey of Rama Rao.
+The film stars Nandamuri Balakrishna, as his father N. T. Rama Rao, his nephew Nandamuri Kalyan Ram, and Vidya Balan in lead roles.
+The film's music is composed by M. M. Keeravani.
+It is the first instalment of a two-part series, followed by NTR: Mahanayakudu that shows the political journey of Rama Rao.